A-Bio/California-House-Price-Prediction-Project/README.md

 - Follow the steps in the notebook to load and preprocess the data, train the model, and evaluate its performance.

 **Analysis Breakdown**
-I have done the exploratory data analysis and the following manipulations on data.
+- I have done the exploratory data analysis and the following manipulations on data.

 - Creating new features
 - Removing outliers
 - Transforming skewed features

 **Training machine learning algorithms:**
-I have trained varimachine learning algorithms like Linear Regression
+- Linear Regression

 **Technologies Used**
 - **Python**: The main programming language used for data analysis and machine learning.